 3. How to Prevent Bunions By Taking Care of Your Feet

 When was the last time you showed your feet some TLC?
-The key to prevent bunions from forming is to pay attention to your feet and how they are developing.
+The key to preventing bunions from forming is to pay attention to your feet and how they are developing.

 Bunions can be genetic and are more common in women than men, but they are also likely to be exacerbated by the wrong footwear.
 If you start to notice a bunion forming, take action by icing it every night.
 Do small exercises, like those listed in this guide to strengthen the feet.
 We also recommend looking into other non-surgical relief options, like moleskin or gel pads that you can put around the bunion or between the toes as a spacer.